Different Types of Stocks and Stock Classifications

 Summary of the Different Types of Stocks

-- Growth stocks can explode in value.
+Growth stocks are generally more volatile and tied to economic cycles.
 They often outrun the underlying company earnings which results in a price correction later on.